 One of the most important aspects of logo design is contrast.
 Without proper contrast, even the most beautifully designed black logo can fade into the background.
-High contrast ensures that your logo stands out whether it's embroidered on dark fabrics, used in digital media, or printed on marketing items.
+High contrast ensures that your logo stands out whether it's on dark fabrics, used in digital media, or printed on marketing items.

 Let's suppose that when placing a black logo on dark backgrounds, borders or shadow effects creates enough contrast to make the logo stand out.
 Meanwhile, on light backgrounds, the sharp, bold look of black already creates high contrast.